NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 While some parts of your plugins may be tested in isolation, most are tested with integration tests, through their interaction with Hardhat and potentially other plugins.

 There are two ways to write integration tests of plugins in Hardhat 3.
-We'll breafly cover both of them, and then we'll add some tests to the extension of the `NetworkConnection` object we added a few sections ago.
+We'll briefly cover both of them, and then we'll add some tests to the extension of the `NetworkConnection` object we added a few sections ago.

 ### Testing with fixture projects

-The simplest way to create an integration test for your plugin, is by defining a Hardhat project and use it as a fixture.
+The simplest way to create an integration test for your plugin is by defining a Hardhat project and using it as a fixture.

 To do it, you need to create a directory in `packages/plugin/test/fixture-projects`, and add a `hardhat.config.ts` and a `package.json` to it.

-The `package.json` can be faily simple, and should look something like this:
+The `package.json` can be fairly simple, and should look something like this:

 ```json
 {